dominicjtaylor/fx-volatility-forecasting/README.md

 # volare: FX Volatility Forecasting with Machine Learning

-This project forecasts FX spot volatility using **LightGBM**, a gradient boosting machine learning model, trained on high-frequency candle data in Python.
-It demonstrates a complete workflow of feature engineering, model training, validation, and forecasting, with practical applications for liquidity providers and FX traders.
+This project investigates whether short-horizon **FX spot volatility** contains forecastable structure beyond simple historical smoothing.
+Using high-frequency candle data, it implements a **LightGBM-based volatility forecasting pipeline** with strict chronological validation, baseline comparisons, and explicit attention to **regime robustness**.

+> The goal is **not** to claim tradable “alpha”, but to assess when and why ML forecasts add value over rolling volatility estimators, and where they fail.

 ---

-## Workflow

-The pipeline consists of:

-- **Data ingestion** (`data.py`): load candle data in CSV format
-- **Feature generation** (`features.py`): log returns, high-low ranges, rolling volatility, multi-window rolling volatilities, volatility slope, z-score, and acceleration
-- **Train/test split**: chronological split to respect time dependencies
-- **Model training** (`model.py`): **LightGBM** trained on engineered features with optimal fitting
-- **Model validation**: RMSE, MAE, and visual inspection of predictions
-- **Forecasting** (`predict.py`): generate short- to medium-term volatility forecasts on new data
-- **Visualisation** (`visualisation.py` and GUI): plots and performance metrics, with interactive forecast exploration

----

-## Features

-- Customisable forecast horizons (e.g., 10–60 minutes)
-- Multi-window rolling volatility features (short, medium, long windows)
-- Volatility-of-volatility, slope, and acceleration features
-- Chronological train/test split and optional walk-forward validation
-- Model persistence: save and reload **LightGBM** models for downstream use

-> **Caution:** Features are currently tuned for short horizons (~1 hour).
-Longer horizons may require re-tuning windows or adding features capturing slower volatility dynamics.

----

-## Motivation
+## Problem & Motivation

-Short- to medium-term FX volatility forecasts are critical for:
+Short- to medium-term FX volatility forecasts are central to:

-- Managing risk and setting spreads
+- Risk management and setting spreads
 - Optimising liquidity provision
 - Supporting quantitative trading strategies

-By forecasting volatility directly rather than prices, this project highlights actionable insights for trading and risk teams.
+By forecasting volatility directly rather than prices, this project demonstrates how machine learning can highlight actionable signals while respecting the limits of high-frequency FX data.

 ---

-## Data
+## Validation & Assumptions

-This repository does not include raw FX data.

-To run the pipeline, users must provide historical FX candle data formatted consistently with the training setup:

-- Fixed time-resolution candles (e.g., 10-second intervals)
-- Columns: `timestamp`, `open`, `high`, `low`, `close`
-- Continuous time series without gaps

-Applying the model to differently formatted data requires retraining or feature redefinition.
+- All splits are **chronological**; random cross-validation is avoided due to temporal dependencies
+- Model performance is benchmarked against simple rolling-volatility baselines (short, medium, long windows)
+- **Out-of-sample performance** is reported where possible
+- Performance varies across horizons, FX pairs, and volatility regimes; short horizons show limited or sometimes negative gains
+- Results should be interpreted **relative to baselines**, not in absolute terms

+> Explicitly identifying model failure points strengthens trust in the approach.

 ---